grote/seedvault-LFB/README.md

 ### Files cache

 This cache is needed to quickly look up if a file has changed and if we have all of its chunks.
-It will probably implemented as a sqlite-based Room database.
+It will probably be implemented as a sqlite-based Room database which has shown promising performance in early tests.

 Contents: